BREAD MEETS SCIENCE

 We don’t use textbook recipes and place value in continuous experimentation to push the envelope of what's possible.

-Our long fermentation cycles develop deep flavor and complex texture (our signature Miche Boule takes four days to prepare!)
+Our long fermentation cycles develop deep flavor and complex texture.

 We let local wild yeasts do their magic on our dough for a sense of terroir.
 Wild yeasts make a natural preservative, keeping our breads fresh for a week or more.

 Sourdough breads have a low glycemic index; a true sourdough actually lowers the glycemic load of a meal.
 This is real bread, as it was meant to be.
 And you don't have to feel guilty about eating it.

 HOW TO ENJOY